-Zillow also has a tool that homebuyers can use to find top-rated agents in your area or the area you would like to move to.
-These agents all tend to operate at the average commission rate of 6% of the final sales price, sometimes higher.
+If you’re buying a home, you can also use Zillow to find top-rated agents in your area or the area you’d like to move to.
+These agents operate at the average commission rate of 6% of the final sales price.

-Zillow’s main downside is this: timeliness.
-If you compare Zillow to other multiple listing services, you’ll soon find that homes listed on Zillow are often already sold, under contract, or just gone.
-Usually what will happen is that you will send your agent the links to the ones you’ll want to set up viewings for, only to be met with a “Sorry, no longer available” message.
+Another downside of Zillow is the large number of outdated listings on the site.
+If you compare Zillow to other listing services, you’ll soon find that many homes listed on Zillow are already sold or under contract.
+Users often find that they’ll send their agent the links to the homes they want to see, only to be met with a “sorry, no longer available,” message.

 What is Redfin?

 Redfin was the first website to offer a search-by-map feature.
 This means that when you perform a search, the results will show up on the map, and you can filter your results by moving it around.
 Although you might think either Google or Airbnb was the first to use this familiar technology, Redfin was the true pioneer.